stanikol/olx/readme.md

 # Grabber for advertisement from [www.olx.ua](www.olx.ua)

-Aim of this little toy project is to create a simple tool to download (grab) both advertisements text and phone numbers from [www.olx.ua](www.olx.ua).
+Aim of this little toy project is to create a simple tool to download (grab) advertisements from [www.olx.ua](www.olx.ua).
+Both advertisements' text and phone numbers.

 ## Installation